 Please see your doctor who will arrange any treatment needed.
 Many minor skin operations can be done at the surgery.
 (Cosmetic surgery is not done here but we can advise on a hospital specialist who is able to do this.)
 Minor InjuriesWe offer an initial assessment of casualty type injuries within surgery opening hours.
 We will then either offer the next available appointment to see the Practice Nurse, for any treatment that may be necessary, or advise you to go to the nearest hospital casualty department.

 The nearest full scale Accident and Emergency Department is in Dorchester.

 (The next nearest full service is at Poole.
 There are nurse-led minor injuries departments at Weymouth and at Swanage but these have a more restricted service.)

 Children's vaccinations take place on a Wednesday afternoon by appointment or at other times if an appointment is made with the Practice Nurse.

 Adult vaccinations are done by appointment with the practice nurse.
 In case of injury you may require a tetanus vaccination, although normally a full course of three followed by two booster doses at 10-year intervals are all that is required for lifelong protection.

 We particularly recommend this for patients of all ages with heart, chest or kidney disease, diabetes and other chronic diseases.
 It is also recommended for all people aged over 65 years, and for residents of nursing and rest homes.
 Please contact the reception staff in October for details of the dates of our flu vaccination clinics.

-If you have any general enquiries such as requesting test results, etc we shall be pleased to help you if you telephone 01929 – 462376 AFTER 2.00 p.m.
-Monday to Thursday and AFTER 2.30 p.m.
-Fridays.
+If you have a general enquiry eg requesting test results, we shall be pleased to help you if you telephone 01929 462376 AFTER 2.00pm Monday to Thursday and AFTER 2.30pm on Fridays.